riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 ![spring petclinic](images/spring-petclinic.png)

-### Step 5 - Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction
+### Step 5 - Open the Aternity APM web console to visualize and analyze the traces collected for every transaction

 Search transactions: